behnamasadi/PythonTutorial/README.md

 # Python Snippet Codes

 This repository contains my snippet codes for my Python projects.
-It includes varuois examples for:
+It includes various examples for:

 Dependencies:
 ```